From the Philadelphia North American of January 21, 1908.*

 The story is a very simple one.
 A Romanian came to Philadelphia and made a doctor of himself by studying at the Medico-Chiurgical College.
 He practiced medicine here ten years, and died the other night of pneumonia resulting from exposure in attendance upon poor patients.

 We know nothing of Dr. Maurer.
 The wealthiest and most charitable members of his own faith knew nothing of him.
 It was only when a surprised reporter of The North American saw every street that gives highway to a modest home at 822 North Fifth Street thronged by thousands of sobbing, sorrowing people, willing to wait in line for hours to give a last look of benediction upon one who had proved by his deeds his love for his fellow men, that the word came to us of what manner of man Emil Maurer was.

-Seven thousand mourners waiting and struggled for their turn to see this man's face for the last time.
+Seven thousand mourners waited and struggled for their turn to see this man's face for the last time.
 Special police squads were detailed to keep in line the poor who loved him.
 Throughout the daylight and the night hours an unbroken procession streamed through front door, back door, yard and alley exit of the home in which this young doctor lay dead.
 And his funeral would have meant a mob and probably a disaster but for exceptional police precautions.

 And the reason for this tribute to a dead man we cannot tell better than in the words of the reporter who witnessed those scenes: